iSEE-Laboratory/EconomicGrasp/README.md

 ### Dependencies Installation

-Please follow the instructions to ensure successful installation.
-We also write a [file](common_issues.md) to describe some common issues of the installation.
+Please follow the instructions to ensure successful installation, which supports the Python 3.10 and CUDA 12+ environment.

 #### PyTorch & MinkowskiEngine